 We’re still figuring out what Keto’s into.

-He talks and chatters in a typical that typical ringneck voice.
+He talks and chatters in that typical ringneck voice.

 Catherine is a 20 veteran of ringnecks and wanted one when our Sennie decided I was the only human (or bird) worth acknowledging.

-Editor’s note: do you have a will for your birds or ay pets for that matter?
+Editor’s note: do you have a will for your birds or any pets for that matter?

 People say you have to constantly interact with these birds otherwise they will begin to exhibit negative behavior.